 Supplies for a Celtic Heart

 This quick garland is put together using only one supply: Paracord.
 It’s very inexpensive, either in the craft store or on Amazon.
-I bought this 100 ft bundle for $8 – when paired with free Prime shipping, it’s a better deal than the craft stores which sell it for about $2.50 for 15 feet.
+I bought this paracord bundle because it was the best option.

 Ways to Use the Celtic Heart Knot